bajajharsha/Recruitment-Process-Automation-Tool/README.md

 # Recruitment Process Automation Tool

-This project is part of the Dhiwise 2nd round selection process, designed to automate key aspects of the recruitment workflow by aligning resumes with job descriptions and analyzing interview content.
+This project is designed to automate key aspects of the recruitment workflow by aligning resumes with job descriptions and analyzing interview content.

 ## Project Overview